-As part of its function, the Building Commission provides an avenue for both consumers and builders to resolve disputes relating to the carrying out of regulated building services and home building work contracts.
+As part of its function, Building and Energy provides an avenue for both consumers and builders to resolve disputes relating to the carrying out of regulated building services and home building work contracts.
 These services are provided to parties as an alternative to the commencement of court proceedings.

-The Building Commission remains impartial when dealing with a building service or home building work contract complaint, with decisions being made having regard to the evidence presented by the parties.
+Building and Energy remains impartial when dealing with a building service or home building work contract complaint, with decisions being made having regard to the evidence presented by the parties.

 Who can make a complaint?